World Cup 2026 pages

 Availability drifts hourly in tournament week — every row carries its source and date for exactly that reason.

-Weather: Hard Rock Stadium's canopy shades the stands but the pitch is open-air; expect the heat and humidity of a July afternoon in Miami, with a specific forecast to be added closer to kickoff.
-(Venue note (open-air pitch); NWS forecast to be confirmed, as of 2026-07-08)
+Weather: Hard Rock Stadium's canopy shades the stands but the pitch is open-air, and the July heat and humidity told: the referee called a cooling break in each half.
+(Venue note (open-air pitch); cooling breaks per ESPN match timeline (11 Jul 2026), as of 2026-07-11)

 Venue: Miami Stadium (Hard Rock Stadium), Miami Gardens, FL, United States — FIFA strips sponsor names for the tournament; the everyday name is in parentheses.